 About twenty years ago a friend told me about a dream she’d had that illustrates this, and I’ve never forgotten it.
 In her dream she saw people standing in front of a mountain that had light coming from it.
-Some people were focused on the mountain and were walking towards the light, but some people were just standing still with their hands held out in front of them, staring at idols they were holding in their hands.
-They were holding things that were their sole focus; they were mesmerised and consumed with what they saw as they thought they could see light coming from the thing they were holding onto.
-The truth was that the thing in their hands did not have any light coming from it at all, it was the mountain behind what they were holding that was the light, and the thing they were holding obscured the truth.
-They had been fooled into thinking the thing they held contained light and so they had stopped in their tracks!
-They were so focused on what they were holding immediately in front of their eyes that it prevented them from seeing what was beyond that thing, and prevented them from seeing the source of the light.
-They could not see the true Light because their focus was completely dominated and occupied by the thing (idol) in front of their eyes.
+Some people were focused on the mountain and were walking towards the light/mountain, but some people were just standing still with their hands held out in front of them, staring at idols they were holding in their hands.
+They were holding things that were their sole focus; they were mesmerised and consumed with what they saw because they thought they the light was coming from the thing they were holding onto!
+The truth was that the thing in their hands did not have any light coming from it at all, it was the mountain behind what they were holding that was emanating the light, and the thing they were holding obscured the truth of this.
+They had been fooled into thinking that the thing they held contained the light and so they had stopped in their tracks!
+They were so focused on what they were holding immediately in front of their eyes that it prevented them from seeing what was beyond that thing and from continuing on and progressing.
+Those things that captivated them prevented them from seeing the true source of the light.
+They could not see the truth or the light because their focus was completely dominated and occupied by the thing (idol) immediately in front of their eyes.

 Those “things” can be pets: pet doctrines, pet teachings, pet beliefs, pet ministries, even pet people, but they really are “significant pests” as they can prevent us from seeing Christ and erode what is good.
 They can take the place of Him in our lives.